LessonsCourse Length: 6hrs (1 day)

 - Prepare reports and proposals that inform, persuade, and provide information.

-- Learn how to proofread your work so you are confident it is clear, concise, complete, and correct.
+- Review your work so that it is clear, concise, complete, and correct.

-- Provide an opportunity to apply these skills in real work applications.
+- Apply these skills in real work applications.

 You will spend the first part of the day getting to know participants and discussing what will take place during the workshop.
 Students will also have an opportunity to identify their personal learning objectives.